Dante-Cannestra/hello-world/README.md

 # hello-world
-- My name is Dante Cannestra
+- My name is Dante
 - I am 20 years old
-- I am a junior in University of Colorado Colorado Springs
+- I am a junior in cllege
-- Computer Security major with an emphasis on Globalization
+- Cybersecurity major
 - Used to have a world record